guychouk/dotfiles/README.md

 This can all be achieved by using kitty as well (see my config for more information).

-Previously I used `tmux` as a terminal multiplexer, but after following Kovid Goyal (creator of the kitty terminal) for quite some time, I've decided to drop `tmux` in favor of kitty, and the switch was so easy that I never looked back.
+Previously I used `tmux` as a terminal multiplexer, but after following [Kovid Goyal](https://www.kovidgoyal.net/) (creator of the kitty terminal) for quite some time, I've decided to drop `tmux` in favor of kitty, and the switch was so easy that I never looked back.

 Since I work exclusively locally and don't require session management, I really don't see any reason to use `tmux`, and removing one extra moving part from my setup sounded too good to pass.

-## Editor - Vim
+## Vim (...And the Holy Editor)

-Vim to me is a text editor and an interface to my work environment.
+Too much has already been said on Vim that I don't think I can add anything new to the conversation.

+What I _can_ say is that I've used both Emacs AND Vim [for quite some time now](https://github.com/guychouk/dotfiles/commit/e53aa5c7ee1c796ce78e74b49a8cb6c185c633c6), and lord knows I've tried so many distros and plugins over the years, but what _really_ stuck is the most minimal Vim setup possible.

+That's because I now see Vim for what it truely is: an *interface* to my work environment, _not_ a tool that should have everything but the kitchen sink (I'm looking at you emacs).

+My point is that these days I never see the need to add a plugin to Vim to do something that I can do with a simple shell command, a script or a full blown program (which I can always *call* from Vim!).

-The rest of how I use it can only be described by my `vimrc`, but some noteable things would be:
+Keeping it light is a true delight, so I recommend you take a look at my `vimrc` to see how I've set it up.
+How I use Vim can only be really described by my `vimrc`, but here are some highlights:

-* Filetype specifics configuration in the `after/ftplugin` directory, and filetype specific compiler setup in the `compiler` directory
+* Filetype specifics configuration in the `after/ftplugin` directory
+* Filetype specific compiler setup in the `compiler` directory
-* Some custom filetype setup in the `ftdetect` directory
+* Custom filetype setup in the `ftdetect` directory
-* Some syntax highlighting for some filetypes in the `syntax` directory
+* Custom filetype-specific syntax highlighting in the `syntax` directory
+* My own colorscheme called `busy-g` in the `colors` directory
-* Various helper functions divided to namespaces written in Vim9 scripts
+* Various helper functions written in Vim9 in the `autoload` directory:
-    * quickfix helpers
+    * Quickfix helpers
     * The zoompane helper
-    * Other custom functionality divided by plugin
-    * To use these helpers, I can call them from the main `vimrc` (e.g. `:call zoompane#Toggle()`)
+    * Fzf helpers

-For the plugins, I use vim's built in plugin system (`:h packages`) and a custom `setup.sh` script to install all of the packages in the `packages.txt` file.
+For plugin management, I use Vim's built in plugin system (`:h packages`) and a custom `setup.sh` script to install all of the packages written in the `packages.txt` file.

-I also wrote a very minimal `statusline` "plugin" of my own called `microline`.
+I also wrote a my very own minimal `statusline` plugin [`microline`](./vim/.vim/pack/personal/start/microline).

 ### Universal Ctags